The latest race content, interviews, features, reviews and expert buying guides, direct to your inbox!

 - Alison Tetrick.
 Former WorldTour roadie turned 'Gravel Queen,' Tetrick is one of gravel racing’s most identifiable faces.
 When she won Unbound at her first appearance in 2017, she was among the first female road racers to become a gravel privateer and carved a pathway for other women racers to follow.

 - Kristi Mohn.
-As Co-director of Unbound Gravel, few have defined what garvel racing is as Mohn.
-An inductee of the Gravel Cycling Hall of Fames, Mohn is credited for bringing traditionally underrepresented groups into the sport and incresing female riderships.
+As Co-director of Unbound Gravel, few have defined what gravel racing is as Mohn.
+An inductee of the Gravel Cycling Hall of Fame, Mohn is credited for bringing traditionally underrepresented groups into the sport and increasing female ridership.